 hanger.
 It will be dry within a few hours.

-water supplies are limited always use fresh water to wash your
+water supplies are limited I always use fresh water to wash my

 clothes.
 Those who try to use salt will find removing the salt

 takes far more water than simply using fresh water to wash and

 rinse.
 Fabric with salt in it does not dry well.

 My towel is hung over a dryer bar.
 That item is described